Ich bin der Doktor Eisenbart

-"Ich bin der Doktor Eisenbart" ("I am the Doctor Eisenbart"), also called Eisenbart-Lied ("Eisenbart Song"), is a folk, student and drinking song written around 1800.
+"Ich bin der Doktor Eisenbart" ("I am the Doctor Eisenbart"), also called Eisenbart-Lied ("Eisenbart Song"), is a German-language folk song associated with students and first published in 1814.
+Other variants include a Dutch variant titled "Ik ben Doktor Grijzenbaard" and a Pennsylvania Dutch variant titled "Ich bin der Doktor Witzelsucht".
 It deals with the treatment methods of Johann Andreas Eisenbarth, who is depicted in the song as a quack.
 There are numerous variations, of which the earliest dateable publication of 1814 comes from the commercial book of the student association Germania from Göttingen.
 The first publication with melody appeared in 1840.
-In the 20th century the student song was transformed into a youth and children's song, the melody of which finally also formed the basis for the equally popular "Ein Mann, der sich Kolumbus nannt".
+In the 20th century the song became popular among children, and the melody was also adapted for the equally popular "Ein Mann, der sich Kolumbus nannt".

 Creation

 The humorous song "Ich bin der Doktor Eisenbart" was probably written around 1800 by Göttingen students.
 A popular destination for them was nearby Hann.
 Münden, the home town and burial place of Johann Andreas Eisenbarth.